MSP Operation during Kharif Marketing Season 2020-21 | | Udaipur News | Udaipur Latest News | udaipur local news । Udaipur Updates

 The arrival of Kharif Marketing Season (KMS) 2020-21 has already commenced and Government continues to procure Kharif 2020-21 crops at its MSP from farmers as per its existing MSP Schemes as was done in previous seasons.

-Upto 14.10.2020, the Government through its Nodal Agencies has procured 686.74 MT of Moong and Urad having MSP value of Rs.
-4.94 Crores benefitting 639 farmers in Tamil Nadu Maharashtra and Haryana.
+Upto 15.10.2020, the Government through its Nodal Agencies has procured 723.79 MT of Moong and Urad having MSP value of Rs.
+5.21 crores benefitting 681 farmers in Tamil Nadu Maharashtra and Haryana.
 Similarly, 5089 MT of copra (the perennial crop) having MSP value of Rs.
-52.40 Crore has been procured benefitting 3961 farmers in Karnataka and Tamil Nadu .
+52.40 crore has been procured benefitting 3961 farmers in Karnataka and Tamil Nadu.
 In respect of Copra and Urad, rates are ruling above MSP in most of the major producing States.
 The respective State/UTs Governments are making necessary arrangements for commencement of procurement from the date as decided by the respective States based on the arrivals in respect of Kharif Pulses and Oilseeds.